JoseCarvalho1026/Http_and_Https/NGINX.md

 ◻️ `nano example.conf` change certificate names (see certificates) ;

 To install the certificates, you must install "easy-rsa" [Certificates_Installation](https://github.com/JoseCarvalho1026/Certificates_Installation).

+After installation and configuration do `./easyrsa build-server-full example.com nopass` and copy the "*.crt" and "*.key" to the respective places;

 ◻️ `cd ../sites-available/` ;